devopshobbies/docker-templates/07-Python/Python-Go-Multi-Stage/README.md

 # Multi stage docker containers

+This is an example of a Multi-Stage builds that runs another programming language application (go package) inside other container (Python Flask).
-This is a Flask application that demonstrates connecting to a Postgresql database and running a Go script using subprocess in Python. \
+This project is a Flask application that demonstrates connecting to a Postgresql database and running a Go script using subprocess in Python. \
 The application is containerized with Docker and can be run using docker-compose.